Sexual effects of treatments

 Don't be afraid to speak to your care team about the issues you're experiencing.
 They can give you advice on ways to minimize your side effects.

 Anal sex after radiation therapy can be especially painful because the skin inside your anus (the hole where you poo) may be sensitive.
 You may want to wait 3 to 4 weeks after treatment before having anal sex again.
 Too much irritation can cause permanent damage to your anal canal.
-Stay away from products that numb the anal area—as this can equal more unnecessary damage.
+Stay away from products that numb the anal area as this can result in more damage.
 Talk to your doctor or care team about how to best work through things while you heal.

 Fortunately, bowel issues after radiation therapy are often temporary and there are things you can do to help.